-the identities of the Delivering Parties and the Receiving Parties;

-- (iv) The location of the generating facility(ies) supplying the capacity and energy and the location of the load ultimately served by the capacity and energy transmitted.
+- (iii) The location of the Point(s) of Receipt and Point(s) of Delivery and - the identities of the Delivering Parties and the Receiving Parties; - (iv) The location of the generating facility(ies) supplying the capacity and energy and the location of the load ultimately served by the capacity and energy transmitted.
 The Transmission Provider will treat this information as confidential except to the extent that disclosure of this information is required by this Tariff, by regulatory or judicial order, for reliability purposes pursuant to Good Utility Practice or pursuant to RTG transmission information sharing agreements.
-The Transmission Provider shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission's regulations; - (v) A description of the supply characteristics of the capacity and energy to be delivered; - (vi) An estimate of the capacity and energy expected to be delivered to the Receiving Party; - (vii) The Service Commencement Date and the term of the requestedTransmission Service; - (viii) The transmission capacity requested for each Point of Receipt and each Point of Delivery on the Transmission Provider's Transmission System; customers may combine their requests for service in order to satisfy the minimum transmission capacity requirement;
+The Transmission Provider shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission's regulations;

+- (v) A description of the supply characteristics of the capacity and energy - to be delivered; - (vi) An estimate of the capacity and energy expected to be delivered to - the Receiving Party; - (vii) The Service Commencement Date and the term of the requested